sandrine10/frontend-nanodegree-mobile-portfolio/README.md

 ###Optimizations to index.html

-- Added media=“print” to print.css link
+- Add media=“print” to print.css link
+- Add CSS from the CSS file
+- Add async attribute for the analytic JS link
+- Optimize pizzeria.jpg
+- Optmize profilepic.jpg

+###Optimizations to views/js/main.js

 To get started, check out the repository and inspect the code.